WtC Rental System Improvement

 Deep Talk with the Stakeholder

-Then, to better understand ongoing challenges, I met with Jeff, WtC’s Event Manager, who handles all rental communication.
+Then, I met with Jeff, WtC’s Event Manager, who handles all rental communication.

 In a 1.5-hour conversation, we walked through his end-to-end workflow to understand what works well and where friction occurs (Comparative Approach).